Thanks to Annelise for suggesting Afton as our Baby Name of the Day.

 Burns’ poem is often set to music, and frequently sung to the tune of Away in a Manger.

-What do you think of Afton?
+What do you think of the baby name Afton?
 Is it better for a boy or a girl?
-Are there any other river names you would consider?

 This post was originally published on March 13, 2009.
 It was revised substantially and re-posted on February 9, 2015; February 20, 2020; and July 6, 2022.